replicatedhq/ship/README.md

 ship update
 ```

 The `watch` command is designed to be a trigger for a CI/CD process by watching the upstream application for changes.
 Running `ship watch` will load the state file and periodically poll the upstream application and exit when it finds a change.
-A simple, starting workflow could be to run `ship watch && ship update` after copmleting `ship init`.
-This will apply an updates to the base directory.
+A simple, starting workflow could be to run `ship watch && ship update` after completing `ship init`.
+This will apply an update to the base directory.

 # Community